 - Ongoing needs analysis to adapt to changing physical, cognitive, residential and medical needs

-For additional information on our residential programs and services, please email Doug Hughes, Clinical Director.
+For additional information on our residential programs and services, please email Doug Hughes, Vice President, Clinical Services.

-For more information about our Shared Living and Independent Living programs, please email Lori Kydd, Senior Director, Disabilities Services.
+For more information about our Shared Living and Independent Living programs, please email Lori Kydd, Vice President, Operations.